nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/developing-with-angularjs.md

 1.  **Embedded mode**: having your AngularJS application into your Nuxeo Platform instance.
     ![]({{file name='Nuxeo and AngularJS - Embedded Web Application - New Page.png'}} ?w=600,border=true)
     This setup is particularly interesting when using a [Nuxeo Cloud](http://www.nuxeo.com/products/nuxeo-cloud/) instance.
 No setup, no administration needed, and full scalability.
 By configuring your Nuxeo Platform instance, people will be redirected to your custom interface and the overall setup is transparent.
-This solution is used by us for projects such as [Nuxeo University](https://university.nuxeo.io).
+This solution is used by us for projects such as [Hyland University](https://university.hyland.com).
     This deployment mode is the one used in third step of the example above.
 2.  **Isolated mode**: keep your AngularJS web application separated from your Nuxeo Platform instance.
     ![]({{file name='Nuxeo and AngularJS - External Application - New Page.png'}} ?w=600,border=true)